Electric Eel (roller coaster): Layout

 Riders are launched forwards out of the station and up into a partial twist.
 The train then falls back through the station, where it is accelerated backwards into another twist.
 Once again, the train rolls back into the station and riders are accelerated for the third and final time to a top speed of 62 mph.
 It then travels up to a height of 150 ft and twists into a slow heartline roll at the top.
-Upon exiting the roll, riders twist down into a full a full non-inverting loop before coming to an eventual stop in the station.
+Upon exiting the roll, riders twist down into a full non-inverting loop before coming to an eventual stop in the station.
 One full cycle of the ride experience lasts approximately 50 seconds.
 The coaster also features a high-energy soundtrack by Rick McKee (matching the movements of the coaster) for riders on the boarding platform.

 Characteristics

 Statistics

 Electric Eel is 150 ft tall, 863 ft long, and reaches an advertised top speed of 62 mi/h.
 The ride operates with a single 3 car train, with each car holding 6 riders in 3 rows of 2 for a total of 18 riders per train.
 Combined with steady operations, the advertised capacity is 720 riders per hour.
 The attraction sits on 1.2 acres of land, and the station occupies an area of 1,130 square feet.